-Two-time winners Edwin Allen High School spent many years in the shadow of the behemoth Holmwood Technical High before finally getting the better of their arch-rivals at Girls’ Champs 2012.
+Six-time winners and defending champions Edwin Allen High School spent many years in the shadow of the behemoth Holmwood Technical High before finally getting the better of their arch-rivals at Girls’ Champs 2012.
 Here are some facts about the school:

 - The team is coached by past student Michael Dyke, who has been at the helm of Edwin Allen’s track programme for more than 20 years.